reutenauer/datasoup/README.md

 Cursory description of the code base
 ------------------------------------

-Main parts of the code:
+Main parts of the code:<br />
-app/controllers for the controllers.<br />
+* app/controllers for the controllers.
-app/views for ... the views.<br />
+* app/views for ... the views.
 The code that would normally be in the models is in lib, as Rails insists that models should be connected to a database by default, and we don’t have any at this point.